 Comprehensive and Confidential Outpatient Treatment Options

-The ARCA and MIRA addiction treatment programs are radically different than past addiction treatment protocols, and grounded in science.
+The ARCA addiction treatment programs are radically different than past addiction treatment protocols, and grounded in science.

 For too long, patients impacted by addictive disorders have had very limited treatment options as a result the outcomes were shockingly poor.
 To add insult to the injury, the failure was blamed on the patients.
 Medical detoxification combined with appropriate anti-craving medications, relapse prevention counseling, and psychiatric services offer treatment in the natural home environment of the patient.
 This integrated addiction treatment approach is now referred as Medication Assisted Treatment (MAT).